SujalAhrodia/Summer-NetApp/README.md

 # Summer-NetApp

+## Structure

+> * main.yml contains the basic ONTAP Lab
+> * All the express guide playbooks are in the Express-Guides folder

 ## 1. Setting up the environment
   * Cluster with an HA pair running ONTAP 9.5
   * Jumphost, CentOS-7-x86_64-Minimal-1810